maxxiimo/the-front-end-manifesto/chp6-information-architecting.md

 Feedback and Testing
 --------------------

 One very important thing to practice when designing interfaces is do nothing in isolation, and consider everything you think as intuitive to be wrong! (until proven otherwise) Iterating is key.
 Get feedback from your end users and refine.
-If you can't get to them, then ask your neighbor, a friend, or try one of the services listed in the [Feedback Services][Appendix 7-1] appendix.
+If you can't get to them, then ask your neighbor, a friend, or try one of the services listed in the [Feedback Services][Appendix 6] ssection of Appendix 6.

 > Test across major browsers, devices, and in front of "real-life" users.
 \- [Manifesto][]

 Testing on actual devices is also very important.
 Resizing a browser window and/or using device simulators cannot substitute for an actual device.
-The "[Device Testing][Appendix 7-2]" section in the appendices lists several useful articles to get you started on testing or building your own testing lab.
+The "[Device Testing][Appendix 6]" section in Appendix 6 lists several useful articles to get you started on testing or building your own testing lab.
 As a rule of thumb, test on at least four different devices: desktop, tablet, small tablet, and a smartphone.
 Walk into the Mac store, or Verizon, or AT&T if you have to and test away.

 At the end of our information architecting cycle, with our basic content and layouts in place, here's what we're left with across several different devices:

 ![][Multidevice]

 We were able to rapidly create wireframes across multiple devices by using [Susy breakpoints][Susy].
 Now all that we need to do is make our wireframes look pretty!
-We will tackle this head on in Chapter 5, "[Visual Design for the Nondesigner][Chapter 5]".
+We will tackle this head on in Chapter 7, "[Visual Design for the Nondesigner][Chapter 7]".

 What We've Done
 ---------------